stellar/awesome-stellar/README.md

 - [Keybase](https://keybase.io/blog/keybase-stellar-launch) - Keybase is an encrypted communication app with a built-in Stellar wallet available on most mobile and desktop devices.

 - [Solar Wallet](https://solarwallet.io/) - Solar Wallet is an easy to-use wallet with multi-signature transactions.
 Available on most mobile and desktop devices.
+Allows users to withdraw stablecoins directly to their bank account.

 - [Lobstr](https://lobstr.co/) - Lobstr is a custodial wallet with 2FA key recovery.
 This wallet allows you to store any Stellar-based asset and perform trades on the Stellar decentralized exchange.